radio-astro-tools/spectral-cube/docs/reprojection.rst

 `find_optimal_celestial_wcs
 <https://reproject.readthedocs.io/en/stable/mosaicking.html#computing-an-optimal-wcs>`_
-function in the `reproject <https://reproject.readthedocs.io/>`_ package), or manually editing a FITS header.
+function in the `reproject <https://reproject.readthedocs.io/>`_ package), or by manually editing a FITS header.

 The spatial reprojection tool uses reproject_ under the hood and defaults to using a bilinear interpolation scheme, though this is configurable.